kkroening/ffmpeg-python/README.md

 Maybe this looks great to you, but if you're not an FFmpeg command-line expert, it probably looks alien.

-If you're like me and find Python to be powerful and readable, it's easy with `ffmpeg-python`:
+If you're like me and find Python to be powerful and readable, it's easier with `ffmpeg-python`:
 ```python
 import ffmpeg